garrandall/popular-music-data/tracks/that-s-what-girls-are-made-for-the-spinners.md

 To make
 (Make)
 All of your plans with
-Wo oh oh ooh oh, yeah
+Wo oh oh oh oh, yeah

 That's what girls are made for
 (That's what girls are made for)